bitquery/streaming-data-platform-docs/docs/subscriptions/examples.md

 -   **Stop Connection**:

     -   The connection is closed by calling  `bitqueryConnection.close()`  when necessary.
 This code currently keeps the connection open indefinitely, allowing for continuous data streaming.
 The  `close`  event logs when the connection is terminated, either by the client or the server.

+> To close a subscription, you have to close the websocket.

 -   **Error Handling**:

     -   If any WebSocket errors occur during the connection, they are caught and logged using the  `bitqueryConnection.on("error", (error) => {...})`  event handler.